christensenjairus/ClusterCreator/README.md

 The dynamic nature of OpenTofu + Ansible allows the following
 * 1 - ∞ control plane nodes
 * 0 - ∞ etcd nodes
 * 0 - ∞ worker nodes of different classes.
-The 'classes' are defined by name, cpu, memory, and disk requirements.
+The 'classes' are defined by name, cpu, memory, device, and disk requirements.

 # Included Examples